currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 # **TALENTS**
 COMBAT
 	**Ambidextrous:** You are skilled in the art of fighting with one weapon in each hand, so long as each weapon is 1-handed.
 You have a primary weapon in your favored hand and a secondary weapon in your other hand.
 You can draw both weapons with a single DRAW WEAPON action.
 You can use your secondary weapon to perform one extra attack per round, as a fast action.
 If it is a LIGHT weapon, the attack not modified.
 If the Weight is NORMAL, -1.
 HEAVY, -2.
 	**Cold-Blooded**: Kill a helpless person without a roll.
-	**Combat Awareness**: Roll initiative twice and choose the highest result **Overkill**: Replace the effect of a Panic Roll of 14 or highter by the Overkill effect if you have any enemies in sight.
+Breaking an enemy reduces stress level by 1 **Combat Awareness**: Roll initiative twice and choose the highest result **Overkill**: Replace the effect of a Panic Roll of 14 or highter by the Overkill effect if you have any enemies in sight.
 When triggering Overkill, you must immediately attack your enemies and you won't stop until you or all enemies in sight are Broken.
 Also, all other PCs within 20m of you must make an immediate Panic roll.
 	**Resilient**: By spending a WP, you may roll Strength to reduce any damage you take.
 	**Pain Resistant:** You suffer no pain penalty when you take damage.
-	**Merciless**: kill without a roll.
-Breaking an enemy reduces stress level by 1 **Second Wind**: When Broken, roll Stamina- every x gains back 1 STR.
-Once per turn, no effect against critical injuries **Merciful**- When you inflict a critical injury on someone, you can voluntarily reduce the Crit Die to make the crit less lethal.
+	**Second Wind**: When Broken, roll Stamina- every x gains back 1 STR.
+Once per turn, no effect against critical injuries **Merciful**- When you inflict a critical injury on someone, you can voluntarily reroll the injury once, choosing the lowest value to make the crit less lethal.
+	**Lucky**- When you suffer a critical injury, you can reroll once.
+The lowest roll counts.
 	**Sprinter**: Your Movement Rate (page 84) is increased from 10 to 12 meters.
 You can learn this talent up to three times, for a maximum Movement Rate of 16 meters.
 ATTRIBUTE SWAPS
 	**Barge Through**: using Move with Strength instead of Agility